marvinsiq/xmimodel/README.md

 >> model = XmiModel.new("model_path.xmi")
 ```

-See all methods available in the [documentation](http://rubydoc.info/github/marvinsiq/xmimodel/master/frames)
+See all methods available in the <a href="http://rubydoc.info/github/marvinsiq/xmimodel/master/frames" target="_top">documentation</a>